g-ogaki/time-difference-calculator/README.md

 ![timediff](https://github.com/user-attachments/assets/301c68ca-f2aa-40b4-9cbb-5186c003b7af)

 ## Overview
 This is the author's practice application in React with TypeScript.
-This is my first time using these languages, so it should not be the best practice.
+This is my first time using these languages, so it may not follow the best practices.
 Please let me know if you detect room for improvement.

 ## Quick Start